If you can't make payments on one or more of your student loans, you may be able to get temporary or permanent relief from making payments.

 monthly payments totaling more than 20% of a borrower's monthly income.

 How to get a forbearance.
-To apply for a forbearance, contact the holder of your loan, explain your situation, ask for a forbearance, and fill out the appropriate forms.
-(Here's how to find the holder of your student loan.)
+To apply for a forbearance, contact your loan servicer, explain your situation, ask for a forbearance, and fill out the appropriate forms.
+(Here's how to find the servicer of your student loan.)

 Canceling Student Loans